 How many priests are assigned to Divine Mercy?

-Our parish is staffed by one full-time priest.
-Soon we will be Assigned a Parochial Vicar (Associate Pastor).
+Our parish is staffed by one full-time priest (Pastor), and one Associate Pastor.
 Additionally, we have three retired priests that support our parish when their schedules allow.
 You may see different priests celebrating mass on the weekend, but because they are retired and have other events, they may not be available for sick calls and other functions.
 We will do the best we can to be in contact with you as timely as possible, but please be mindful that we only have one full-time priest in a parish that had three full-time priest’s years ago.